 There are several variances in the type of bolster used, however, the goal is the same: eliminate the potential space for fluid to accumulate.
 Newer strategies include the use of splinting material that can be molded to the ear.
 A recent case reports using fibrin glue to secure the perichondrium to the cartilage to reduce the risk of separation.
 Bolster dressing can be removed after 5 to 7 days.
 Antibiotic use is left to the discretion of the physician.
 If cauliflower ear does form, excision with repair may be undertaken in the form of otoplasty; however, this will require referral to ENT or plastic surgery.

-Patients are instructed to take antibiotics if prescribed, pain medications as prescribed, followup as directed, limited physical activity for 10 to 14 days, avoidance of contact sports for 1 to 2 weeks.
+Patients with auricular hematomas can generally be managed as outpatients.
+Consultation and/or referral to otolaryngology or plastic surgery is recommended.
+Patients are instructed to take antibiotics if prescribed, pain medications as prescribed and follow-up as directed.
+The patient should limit physical activity for 10 to 14 days and avoid contact sports for 1 to 2 weeks.
 If a splint is used, this will need to be removed in 5 to 7 days.
 Antibiotics can be given while the splint is in place.